MattMcFarland/vscode-maniascript/README.md

 Latest information regarding vscode-maniascript

+### 0.1.0

+Overhaul

+### 0.0.2

+Bug fixes

-### 1.0.0
+### 0.0.1

 Initial release of vscode-maniascript

 ## Acknolwedgements

-This is a direct port of [PRGfx/sublime-maniascript](https://github.com/PRGfx/sublime-maniascript), a sublime test plugin, with the exception of code snippetd, and was converted by using [generator-code](https://github.com/microsoft/vscode-generator-code) from Microsoft.
+This was originally a port from [PRGfx/sublime-maniascript](https://github.com/PRGfx/sublime-maniascript), a sublime test plugin, but the textmate grammar has been completely reworked.
+More features coming soon, stay tuned.

 ## License